Logo primary

 Pure Strain Blue Tilapia - Oreochromis Aureus and others in Aquaponics systems.

-Posted by John Stevenson over 8 years ago
+Posted by John Stevenson almost 9 years ago

 Fish are a great source of healthy protein.
 Aquaculture and aquaponics systems can convert dirt into soil.
 Successful perennial food forest production is possible anywhere you incorporate fish into your system.